nikoma/apphera-core/README.md

 ## Contributing

+To get started, <a href="https://www.clahub.com/agreements/nikoma/apphera-core">sign the Contributor License Agreement</a>.

 1. Fork it
 2. Create your feature branch (`git checkout -b my-new-feature`)
 3. Commit your changes (`git commit -am 'Added some feature'`)